dzooli/docker-jenkins-stack/README.md

 I have created this short tutorial for anyone who wants to test, improve knowledge, try something new about Jenkins CI/CD v2.
 The setup contains a Jenkins server a basic worker node and a PyTest capable worker node.

-### Steps to complete
+## Steps to complete

-1. Setup Jenkins server node
+1. Setup a Jenkins server node
 2. Add a simple worker node
 3. Add a Python capable worker node
 4. Create CI pipeline